Drought tolerant succulents are known for their fleshy, thick stems and leaves.

 How To Fertilize Succulents With Dry Fertilizing

-To use worm castings, dry steer manure or finished compost, mix these ingredients into your potting medium when you initially pot your succulent plants.
+To use worm castings, dry steer manure, or finished compost, mix these ingredients into your potting medium when you initially pot your succulent plants.

-Make the potting medium about one quarter finished worm castings, compost or dry steer manure.
+Make the potting medium about one-quarter finished worm castings, compost, or dry steer manure.

 This should keep your plant happy for a full year.

-At the beginning of the next growing season, mix a little more worm castings, dry compost or steer manure into the top 1″ – 2″ inches of your succulent potting soil mix to give your succulent a boost of nutrients.
+At the beginning of the next growing season, mix a little more worm castings, dry compost, or steer manure into the top 1″ – 2″ inches of your succulent potting soil mix to give your succulent a boost of nutrients.

 Show Your Succulent Care With A Drink of Tea

-To make steer manure or compost tea soak a generous amount of either material (or combination of the two) in clean water for 24 to 48 hours.
+To make steer manure or compost tea soak a generous amount of either material (or a combination of the two) in clean water for 24 to 48 hours.

 Rainwater’s best if you can get it; otherwise, use tap water but allow the water to stand for a few days to allow any chemicals to dissipate.